bodsch/ansible-common/README.md

-# common role

-Instals base packages.
+- Installs base packages.
-Define a valid FQDN.
+- Define a valid FQDN.
-Set the timezone to `Etc/UTC`
+- Set the timezone to `Etc/UTC`
-Creates an empty `facts.d` directory for later use.
+- Creates an empty `facts.d` directory for later use.
-Extends the `/etc/hosts`
+- Extends the `/etc/hosts`

 ## dependencies